Car Repossession Rights in Georgia

 Georgia’s Repossession Timeframe and Procedures

 Georgia’s car repossession laws set specific timelines and procedures lenders must follow, providing structure to the repossession process.
+These laws apply to any motor vehicle financed or leased in the state, including cars, trucks, and motorcycles.

 Waiting Period After Default